upstarter/automata/README.md

 ### Performance Features:
 - Concurrency
   - The world is concurrent.
 For example: we see, hear, and move at the same time.
 Many global financial instruments are fluctuating at this instance.
-Concurrency was a core factor in the design of the Elixir language, making it easy to reason about and debug.
+Concurrency was a core factor in the design of Erlang, making it easy to reason about and debug.
 - High availability
   - Elixir is capable of 99.9999999% uptime (31 milliseconds/year of downtime).
-The main point of the Elixir model is an application that can be expected to run forever, as stated by the inventor — Joe Armstrong (RIP).
+The main point of the Erlang model is an application that can be expected to run forever, as stated by the inventor — Joe Armstrong (RIP).
 Talk about unstoppable software!
 - Fault Tolerance
   - OTP Supervision Trees and the "fail fast" principle provide strong guarantees for error recovery and self healing systems.
 - Scalability & Distribution